ezsystems/ezplatform/README.md

 eZ Platform aims to be **100% content compatible** with eZ Publish 5.x, 4.x and 3.x *(introduced in 2002)*, meaning that content in those versions of the CMS can be upgraded using
 [online documentation](http://doc.ez.no/eZ-Publish/Upgrading) to eZ Platform.

-Unlike eZ Publish Platform 5.x, eZ Studio does not ship with eZ Publish Legacy (4.x).
+Unlike eZ Publish Platform 5.x, eZ Platform Enterprise Edition does not ship with eZ Publish Legacy (4.x).
 For Platform kernel use combined with legacy, eZ Publish Platform 5.4 is the most stable choice, offering support and maintenance updates until 2021.
 Alternative is releases of eZ Publish Community, latest as of Oct 2015 is v2014.11 found at [ezpublish-community](https://github.com/ezsystems/ezpublish-community).

 ## COPYRIGHT
-Copyright (C) 1999-2016 eZ Systems AS.
+Copyright (C) 1999-2017 eZ Systems AS.
 All rights reserved.

 ## LICENSE
 http://ez.no/Products/About-our-Software/Licenses-and-agreements/eZ-Business-Use-License-Agreement-eZ-BUL-Version-2.1 eZ Business Use License Agreement eZ BUL Version 2.1